GinaKompocholi/ParsingFile-3NewFilesOutput/README.md

 ### **Project Scope**

-Main parses an input file (eg "beeline_consent_query_stderr.txt") and distinguishes the 3 main categories of the file (Query Execution Summary, Task Execution Summary, Detailed Metrics per task).
+Main.py parses an input file (eg "beeline_consent_query_stderr.txt") and distinguishes the 3 main categories of the file (Query Execution Summary, Task Execution Summary, Detailed Metrics per task).
-For each category, collects metrics and stores them in python Dictionaries preserving the values (eg 1200) and the names (eg REDUCE_INPUT_RECORDS), which the saves in a new txt file.
+For each category, collects metrics and stores them in python Dictionaries preserving the values (eg 1200) and the names (eg REDUCE_INPUT_RECORDS), which then saves in a new txt file.

 Build with Python 3.8.4